Britain lifts shale gas ban, imposes tighter rules

 BGS is expected to upgrade its estimate of UK shale gas resources early next year.

-At the time of the ban in May 2011, no other company had applied for a UK shale gas exploration licence.
+At the time of the ban in May 2011, no other company had applied for a UK shale gas exploration license.

 UK VERSUS U.S.